CRBT-Team/Purplet/docs/03-slash-commands.md

 | `number`      | `required`, `autocomplete`, `choices`, `minValue`, `maxValue` |
 | `attachment`  | `required`                                                    |

-For more detail on the functionality of these properties, with the exception of `choices` and `autocomplete`, see the [this page on the Discord API Docs](https://discord.com/developers/docs/interactions/application-commands#application-command-object-application-command-option-structure) as our api mirrors it except for using camel case property names.
+For more detail on the functionality of these properties, with the exception of `choices` and `autocomplete`, see [this page on the Discord API Docs](https://discord.com/developers/docs/interactions/application-commands#application-command-object-application-command-option-structure) as our API mirrors it except for using camel case property names.

 ### Options with Choices